siva82kb/monalysa/docs/source/uluse.md

 ### GMAC (= GM + AC)
 **Gross Movement (GM) Score**.
 GM measure [^leuen2017] uses yaw and pitch angles computed using the Madgwick algorithm from the raw acceleration and gyroscope data.
 If the overall absolute change in yaw and pitch angles is higher than 30° and the absolute pitch of the forearm is within ± 30° in a time window, GM is defined as 1 (indicating functional use), else it is 0.
 The GM measure exploits the nature of most functional movements to occur in this ‘functional space’, i.e., in the region in front of the subject around his/her chest height.

 The AC measures are known to be highly sensitive while having very low specificity, and GM is highly specific but not sensitive [^subash2022].
 The hybrid measure — GMAC combines the essential elements of TAC and GM measures.
 It employs counts with a modified GM measure; the counts are used instead of the absolute change in yaw and pitch angles.
-The ```from_gmac``` function in the ```uluse``` module uses an optimized version of the algorithm with a hysteresis threshold on the pitch angles [^gmac].
+The ```from_gmac``` function in the ```uluse``` module uses an optimized version of the algorithm with a hysteresis threshold on the pitch angles [^bala2024].
 This recently formulated GMAC requires only the raw acceleration data from the forearm.
-When optimized, it performs as well as a machine learning algorithm trained to work across subjects[^gmac].
+When optimized, it performs as well as a machine learning algorithm trained to work across subjects[^bala2024].

 ![Alt text](_static/gmac_accl.svg)